-When licensing your intellectual property, you’re giving someone rights to use your IP in return for royalty payments.
-If it’s a patent, it can be make, sell, and distribute.
+When licensing your intellectual property, you’re giving someone the right to use your IP in return for royalty payments.
+If it’s a patent, it can be made, sell, and distribute.
 If it’s a trademark, it’s rights to use it on their products or services.

-I see this happen time and again, especially with inventors who thought their only IP was “just the patent”.
-They wound up losing money because they didn’t know they could get paid for their knowledge on how to make the invention as well.
+I see this happen time and again, especially with inventors who thought their only IP was “just the patent.”
+They wound up losing money because they didn’t know they could get paid for their knowledge of how to make the invention.

 - Who Owns the IP?